egbuniwecemeka/alx-system_engineering-devops/0x19-postmortem/README.md

 __Duration__: 2 hours (from 08:00 AM to 10:00 AM WAT)

-__Impact__: Approximately 80% of users experienced service interruptions, leading to failed requests and an inability to access key functionalities.
+__Impact__: 100% of users experienced service interruptions, leading to failed requests and an inability to access key functionalities.

 __Summary__
 On August 16, 2024, our web services experienced a significant downtime characterized by a surge in 500 server errors.
 These errors, particularly 500 Internal Server Error disrupted service for about two hours, impacting a large portion of our user base.
 This postmortem provides an in-depth analysis of the incident, outlines the root causes, and discusses the actions taken to restore normal operations and prevent future occurrences.